KalaiselviSubbaiah/CompareCIDRSets/README.md

 [ 000 000 000 ] <br/>
 [ 000 000 000 ] <br/>

 //Forking to Local Repository: <br/>

-1) Download as Gradle Project. <br/>
+1)Download as Gradle Project. <br/>
-2)Run PerformAnalysis class Method in com.cidr.perform.analysis package that will out put results for a sample set of data.     <br/>
+2)Run PerformAnalysis class Method in com.cidr.perform.analysis package that will out put results for a sample set of
+    data.<br/>
 3)PerformAnalysisTest is a test method in PerformAnalysisTest Class that will run test againt few set of input files. <br/>